castore-dev/castore/README.md

 });

 // 👇 ...or set/switch it in context later
-messageBus.messageBusAdapter = mySuperMessageBusAdapter;
+messageBus.messageChannelAdapter = mySuperMessageBusAdapter;
+// Named `messageChannelAdapter` as buses inherit from the `MessageChannel` class
 ```

-You can code your own `MessageBusAdapter` (simply implement the interface), but we highly recommend using an off-the-shelf adapter:
+You can code your own `MessageBusAdapter` (simply implement the `MessageChannelAdapter` interface), but we highly recommend using an off-the-shelf adapter:

 - [EventBridge Message Bus Adapter](./packages/event-bridge-message-bus-adapter/README.md)
 - [In-Memory Message Bus Adapter](./packages/in-memory-message-bus-adapter/README.md)